-Hugo Chavez, the late perpetual president of Venezuela, was not your friend and the current despot is not either.
+In view of this, we are going to be at the mercy of foreign producers, as they will dictate what we pay.
 This is why its extremely important to use your energy efficiency checklist.
 Every consumer benefits by taking measures to reduce energy consumption.

 Free Ways to Conserve Energy and Money

-- The basic rule: remember mom and dads mantra; if youre not using it, turn it off.
+The basic rule: remember the classic mom and dad mantra; "If youre not using it, turn it off".

 Higher Investment Ways to Save Energy and Money

-- Plant one or more shade trees where summer sun hits your home; leaves block the suns heat during the summer.
+Plant one or more shade trees where summer sun hits your home; leaves block the suns heat during the summer.
 When the leaves drop when fall arrives, the sunlight shines through the branches to warm your house.
+Win, win, yes?

-- Add more insulation in your attic and crawlspace if youre not up to snuff.
+Add more crawlspace and attic insulation in your if youre not up to snuff.
 A minimum of R-49 is the magic number in many places; yours might be different.

 Dont Make all Your Energy Efficiency Upgrades at Once